anuragambuja/data-engineering-gcp/BigQuery.md

     - Vectorized runtime: Using vectorized processing in an execution engine makes more efficient use of modern CPU architecture, by operating on batches of data at a time.
     - Seamless integration: BI Engine works with BigQuery features and metadata, including authorized views, column level security, and data masking.
     - Reservations: BI Engine reservations manage memory allocation at the project location level.
 BI Engine caches specific columns or partitions that are queried, prioritizing those in tables marked as preferred.
+- BI Engine is useful in the following use cases:
+  - You use BI tools to analyze your data
+  - You have certain tables that are queried most frequently
+- BI Engine might not fit your needs in the following cases:
+  - You use wildcards in your queries
+  - You rely heavily on BigQuery features which BI Engine doesn't support

   ![image](https://github.com/user-attachments/assets/bf22f8c1-97d1-4b36-b5ba-11016af5145c)